 Basic education is mandatory until the age of 16 and has to be available to all children in Switzerland.
 The cantons are responsible for the system of school education and state schools are free of charge.
-As long as the children are accommodated in a federal reception centre (first phase of the procedure), access to adequate education is not always granted, as it is mostly limited to a few hours of language classes.
-Some centres organise classes themselves.
+As long as the children are accommodated in a federal reception centre (first phase of the procedure), schooling is mainly organised within the centres.
 To meet the requirements of the Convention of the Rights of the Child, particularly as regards access to education until the age of 18, law and practice would need be adjusted.
 In particular, for teenagers who arrive just at or above the age of 16 years, it can be difficult to find a place of education.
-Apart from the mentioned points, no obstacles are known to us regarding the access to education until the age of 16.
+No major obstacles are known to us regarding the access to education until the age of 16.

 Article 62 Federal Constitution.